 The solar alignment and the overall architecture of Maeshowe is very similar to those of Newgrange and Knowth in Ireland, or Bryn Celli Ddu in Wales.
 Its similarities to Newgrange are especially noteworthy, as both tombs have their chambers in the shape of a cross and are aligned to the winter solstice.

-In their book The Path of the Spiritual Sun, Belsebuub and Angela Pritchard explain the spiritual significance of this symbolism in the following way:
+In their book The Path of the Spiritual Sun, Belsebuub and Lara Atwood explain the spiritual significance of this symbolism in the following way:

 “Here the symbol of the cross appears in connection with the winter solstice, the time of the birth of the divine Son, long before the birth of Jesus.
 The cross represents the crossing of male and female forces, which give birth to all life…